Is it too late to buy a Powerball ticket?

 COLUMBUS, Ohio (WCMH) — The Powerball is having yet another drawing for the largest jackpot in U.S. lottery history after no one matched the numbers drawn on Saturday.

-The Powerball jackpot is now estimated at $1.9 billion with a lump-sum cash option of $929.1 million for Monday’s drawing at 10:59 p.m.
-Eastern Time.
+The Powerball jackpot is now estimated at $1.9 billion with a lump-sum cash option of $929.1 million for Monday’s drawing at 9:59 p.m.
+Central Time.

 According to the Multi-State Lottery Association, the latest you can buy a ticket is 59 minutes before the drawing.